panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ### 5.1 Parent constructor: *super()* in *constructor()*

-If you'd like to customize the constructor, and still be able to use the parent constructor, then you need to use the `super()` special method available in the child constructor.
+If you'd like to call the parent constructor in a child class, you need to use the `super()` special function available in the child constructor.

-For example, let's update `ContentWriter` constructor to initialize the posts array:
+For example, let's make `ContentWriter` constructor call the parent constructor of `User`, as well as initialize the posts field:

 ```javascript{17}
 class User {